zanayr/Appoint-MS/readme.md

 A school software project, create and edit appointments using C# and MySQL.
 Windows only.

 ## Getting Started
-Download and run the execution file AppointMS.exe
+Download and run the AppointMS folder and execute the c969_Fickenscher.application file.

 ## Authentication
 User name is "Ryan Fickenscher", and password is "test"